iShafayet/polymer-fx/README.md

 **PolymerFx** is an extremely low-footprint framework based on polymer 2.x and webcomponents.
 Polymer already has most of the characteristics of a modern web application framework.
-However, in order to make a full featured web app that does more than offline interactions, a well defined structure is needed. **PolymerFx** is built to provide that.
+However, in order to make a full featured web app that does more than offline interactions, a well defined structure is crucial. **PolymerFx** is built to provide that.

 **PolymerFx** Gives you routing, navigation, page-switching, dialog, toasts, service/provider pattern, http rquests and many commonly used computed functions.